noelaanzi/serverless-app-react-aws/README.md

  ### 2.1
  - AWS Lambda
    - From AWS console create a Lambda Function to query and insert data to DynamoDB
-     - YouTube Tutorial: AWS Lambda Tutorial | Beginner - Advanced
+     - YouTube Tutorial: AWS Lambda Tutorial | Python
      - YouTube Link: https://youtu.be/La8uu9CHRIA

 ### 2.2